Driving engagement—with memorable, meaningful brand stories

 Grassroots and Still Growing

 Though the story of Alex’s Lemonade Stand started nearly a decade ago, young Alexandra Scott continues to inspire children and families today.
 She wanted to raise money to fight cancer, and Haberman helped take the story to national audiences and involve local Volvo dealers.
-Generating 100 million media impressions nationally, Haberman’s work was recognized as the “Cause-Related Campaign of the Year” in 2005 by PR Week Awards.
+Generating 100 million media impressions nationally, Haberman’s work was recognized as the “Cause-Related Campaign of the Year” by PR Week Awards.

-Volvo for life Awards
+Volvo for Life Awards

-Introduced in December 2002 by Volvo Cars of North America (VCNA), the Volvo for life Awards (VFLA) celebrated ordinary people doing extraordinary things.
+Introduced in December 2002, the Volvo for Life Awards celebrated ordinary people doing extraordinary things.
 The initiative received more than 10,000 nominations from all 50 states and provided more than $1 million in awards and contributions in honor of everyday heroes.
-In total, Haberman’s outreach earned more than two billion media impressions.
+In total, Haberman’s outreach earned more than two billion media impressions.Innovations That Inspire

 Connecting Through Fan Passion